Tell us a little about yourself and three things that have nothing to do with writing.

 I am multi-published in Biblical Fiction where I bring little-known Bible characters to light.
 I also enjoy writing Historical Fiction.
 I have one book published that was influenced by a true story I heard on an Alaskan cruise ship excursion.
 My current work-in-progress is a Contemporary story because it deals with current life events.
 I guess you could say, story trumps the time period.

-Are you indie, or traditionally published, or both?
+Are you indie, or traditionally published,

 I am traditionally published with Pelican Book Group.
 PBG is a Christian publisher.
 When I began writing, I had no idea there was a Christian publishing world with its own agents, editors, and publishing houses.